My Artwork

 Cheeky Chappy (left) Lighting Up #1 (top right) Three Men In A Pub (centre right) Two Men and a Barmaid #1 (bottom right)

 I’ve exhibited these paintings a couple of times in the towns of Denia and Pego in Spain.
-I’ve even managed to sell a couple – one to a fellow Brummie who grew up in the same area as me, although, amazingly, we never met until the exhibition.
+I’ve even managed to sell a few- one to a fellow Brummie who grew up in the same area as me, although, amazingly, we never met until the exhibition.
+I was also pleased to sell one (‘It’s Nice Out’) to a lady who lives in California to decorate the walls of her cottage in Ireland.
 As you can see, I’ve experimented with different styles of painting – and I’ll continue to experiment until I get something I’m happy with!

 Sketches